stowersinstitute/LIBPB-1390-Image3C/Code/Classifier/README.md

 ### Create a conda environment
 Image3c requires version 3.7 of python and TensorFlow version 1.15, so a fresh conda enviroment is recommended.
+We have written an environment file the takes care of creating the conda environment and installing all needed dependencies.
+If you are on MacOS or don't have an NVIDA GPU with CUDA use environment.yml.
+If you are on Windows or Linux and have a CUDA GPU then use environment_gpu.yml

 In the following command, a conda environment named `image3c` is created with python 3.7:

+`conda env create -f environment.yml`

+if on windows or linux with a CUDA gpu

+`conda env create -f environment_gpu.yml`

 `conda create -n image3c python=3.7`